accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 #### [Criterion 11.2](#crit-11-2) [A] For each screen, can each process limiting the time of a session be stopped or deleted (excluding special cases)? {id="crit-11-2"}

 **[Test 11.2.1](#test-11-2-1):** Does each session time limiting process meet one of these conditions? {id="test-11-2-1"}
-- The user can remove the time limit ;
+- The user can remove the time limit;
 - The user can increase the time limit;
 - The time limit before the end of the session is at least twenty hours.